A deadly speaker climbed onto the dying stage,

 He showed up and asked for one more,

-It caused somebody back from the door.
+It caused someone back from the door.

 Then there rose another,